ionathanch/MutualInduction/README.md

 we don't yet actually generalize them, because there may variables that happen to be common to all goals that don't need to be generalized over because they'll always be in scope.
-In this case, `m` is the only such variable, which makes sense because it was introduced outside of the conjunction.
+In this case, because `n` is explicitly generalized, `m` is the only such variable, which makes sense because it was introduced outside of the conjunction.
 Only now do we finally generalize the variables and compute the motives by abstracting the goals over the targets.